RSS

 2023

-In China, they began implanting chips in the brain, which return the movements of the hands and feet to the paralyzed
+In China, they began to implant chips in the brain, which return paralyzed movements of the arms and legs

 On January 30, 2024, Chinese researchers from Tsinghua University Beijing the in announced the development of the Neural Electronic Opportunity (NEO) neuroimplant, which helps return mobility to paralyzed people.
 Compared to the company's chips, the Neuralink Elona Musk new product is said to be safer and less invasive.
 More. here